jasoncable/i-can-program-too/manuscript/Chapter08.md

     this.X = x;
     this.Y = y;

 `this` is simply a way to explicitly refer to a member on the current class.
 I sometimes include it to improve readability.
 Consider the following two examples.
 Both are perfectly valid, but you should either use `this.` or a variable name prefixed with an underscore.
 The following is a common pattern that works, but is unnecessarily ugly.
+The instance variables and method parameters are named the same.

     public Person(string firstName, string lastName)
     {
         firstName = firstName;
         lastName = lastName;
     }

+Aside from setting default values on properties and auto-properties, constructors are used to perform the logic required to instantiate an object.

+### Private Instance Constructors

+There are times when you don't want to allow others to create an instance of your class.
+For this you can set the access on a class to something like `private` or `protected`.
+We talked about these access modifiers at the beginning of this chapter.

+Why would you do this?
+There is an expectation that when someone creates an instance of an object that it is fairly devoid of information.
+Some objects are not meant to be instantiated with a constructor.
+Also, if there is a possibility that a constructor could throw an error, called an exception, you should not be able to instantiate the class directly.
+Constructors should also not rely on calling code that uses external resources such as network or file resources.

+### Static Constructors

 ## Events \(Instance\)